hadasze/tdd-execrise/exercises/final-project/README.md

     ```bash
     npx create-yoshi-app cc-2020-nov-kobi
     ```

+    You will be asked about registering an app in Dev center - choose "I want to create a new app!", and give it a name, for example `cc-2020-nov-kobi`.

+    For "Sentry Team Name" - enter `crash-dec-2020`.

 3. Run `npm start` to verify the projects is running successfully.
     > When you're asked for your preferred `metaSiteId`, enter the one you just created.
 For more info follow [MetaSiteId](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/getting-started#metasiteid).